John Pratt Harp Company

 worked for the Lyon and Healy Harp Company for about 20 years, during which

-time he managed the Los Angeles Lyon and Healy office, then the Lyon and
+time he managed the Los Angeles Lyon and Healy office, then the While working for

-Healy, he designed the original “Troubadour” lever harp (only lever harps
+Lyon and Healy, he designed the original “Troubadour” lever harp (only lever

-weren’t yet called “lever harps” then), which was the first really practical
+harps weren’t yet called “lever harps” then), which was the first really

-designed the original Lyon and Healy style 30 pedal harp—the first modern
+also designed the original Lyon and Healy style 30 pedal harp—the first

-history testifies, the advent of the lever harp or “Troubadour” rather marked
+harping history testifies, the advent of the lever harp or “Troubadour”

-a turning point in interest in learning and playing the harp, promoting
+rather marked a turning point in interest in learning and playing the harp,

 |